 For more information on qualification criteria, please see our FAQ:

 As soon as you have encountered delays, contact Energy Werx to inquire about an extension.

 During the evaluation, we require access to the basement/crawl space, main floor, bathrooms, heating and cooling equipment, water heater and attic.

 Planning renovations or upgrades to your home in the near future?

-With the Home Reno Rebate from Union Gas, in partnership with the Government of Ontario and Save on Energy, you could be eligible for up to $5,000 in renovation rebates plus additional electric appliance rebates.
+With the Home Reno Rebate from Union Gas and Enbridge, in partnership with the Government of Ontario and Save on Energy, you could be eligible for up to $5,000 in renovation rebates plus additional electric appliance rebates.
 Find out how you qualify.
 Contact Energy Werx today!